 Cherry Blossom Season

-"Sakura Sakura" (さくら さくら, "Cherry blossoms, cherry blossoms"), is a traditional Japanese folk song depicting spring, the season of cherry blossoms.
+"Sakura Sakura" (さくら さくら, "Cherry blossoms, cherry blossoms"), is a traditional Japanese folk song celebrating spring, the season of cherry blossoms.
 Each year, the date of the first blooming of cherry blossoms is closely watched in Japan and elsewhere.
 The blooming cycle of the cherry tree is short-lived, usually just one to two weeks from the first buds opening (kaika) to full bloom (mankai).
-But the beauty lingers as the fluttering petals fill the air and blanket the ground.
+But their beauty lingers even as the fluttering petals fill the air and blanket the ground.
 The most popular variety of cherry blossom in Japan is the Somei Yoshino.
 Its flowers are nearly pure white, tinged with the palest pink, especially near the stem.
-In Japan, cherry blossoms symbolize clouds due to their nature of blooming en masse, besides being an enduring metaphor for the ephemeral nature of life which is embodied in the concept of mono no aware (a Japanese term for the awareness of impermanence or transience of things). 🌸
+In Japan, cherry blossoms symbolize clouds due to their nature of blooming en masse, in addition to being an enduring metaphor for the ephemeral nature of life - the Japanese concept of mono no aware (the awareness of impermanence or transience of things). 🌸

 It's the season for Cherry Blossom festivals in Japan, and in many other places around the world.